rubigdata/bigdata-blog-2021-joshdev-de/docs/assignment-03-spark-rdds.md

 ![cached]

 ## Effect of shuffling and partitions
-Unfortunately I could not test the effects of shuffling and partitions, because no matter how hard I tried I could not get Spark to NOT be efficient.
-I tried using ".map()" instead of ".mapValues()" but Spark carried the partitioner on to the next RDD anyway.
+Shuffling describes the process of shipping data from one node to another one.
+Shipping data around is always more expensive than just having it at hand.
+If I have an RDD of key value pairs for example and divide it into 4 partitions using the standard partitioner.
+If I then want to count the occurence of a special key Spark has no information about where those keys are located so it searches in all 4 partitions.
+Fortunately there is a way to let Spark know in which partitions a special key resides.
+The method used are specialized partitioners.
+One example is the HashPartitioner which can put all keys with the same hash into one partition.
+If I know want to count the occurence of a special key, Spark knows where to look for the key.
+It just computes the hash and searches in the RDD that contains all the keys having that hash.
+But what happens if I modify the RDD now?
+If I just do a map Spark cannot be sure that the keys are not changed and defaults to the standard partitioner.
+The knowledge about keys Spark had is lost.
+So I do a mapValue instead to make sure and tell Spark that the only things changed are the values and the keys remain the same.
+In this case Spark carries the chosen partitioner on the resulting RDD.

 ## How to avoid shuffling and optimize
 I could not really test how shuffling impacts performance, but it should be avoided by choosing the right partitioner, like a HashPartitioner.
 In order to manage partitions and increase efficiency by choosing the right amount of partitions there are functions to help. ".repartition(n)" is there to partition the RDD into n partitions. ".coalesce(n)" on the other hand merges every n partitions into one partition.

 [lazy-eval]: https://github.com/rubigdata/bigdata-blog-2021-joshdev-de/raw/master/docs/images/lazy_eval.PNG "Lazy Evaluation"
 [uncached]: https://github.com/rubigdata/bigdata-blog-2021-joshdev-de/raw/master/docs/images/uncached.png "Uncached"